andreirosu11/build-your-local-ragstack-chatbot/README.md

 As you will see, now you'll receive a very contextual answer as the Vector Store provides relevant CNN data to the Chat Model.

-## 9️⃣ Finally, let's make this a streaming app
+## 9️⃣ Let's make this a streaming app

 How cool would it be to see the answer appear on the screen as it is generated!
 Well, that's easy.